🌴 Peninsula Paradise · Samaná

 Italian on Rue Principal

 The Italian restaurants on the main strip serve proper pasta, wood-fired pizza, and fresh tiramisu — the kind of Italian that reminds you the Dominican Republic has one of the largest Italian expat communities in the Caribbean.
-Several spots have been here for decades and are genuinely excellent.
+Several spots have been here for decades and hold their own against anything back home.
 A good evening alternative to seafood, and usually cheaper than you'd expect.

 🍕 Wood-fired pizza🌙 Evening spots